Trek Bicycle Corporation: 2006–present

 In 2008, after years of behind-the-scenes support for the League of American Bicyclists and the Bikes Belong Coalition (now PeopleForBikes), Trek announced its 1 World 2 Wheels bicycle advocacy campaign at its annual Trek World dealer convention in Madison, Wisconsin.
 Central to 1 World 2 Wheels is its "Go By Bike" initiative, which urges Americans to ride their bikes instead of drive their cars for trips of two miles (3 km) or less.
 Through 1 World 2 Wheels Trek also pledged $1,000,000 to help fund the League of American Bicyclists’ "Bicycle Friendly Community" program and committed $600,000 to the International Mountain Bicycling Association's (IMBA) Trail Solutions Services.
 On January 6, 2014, Trek announced the acquisition of the Electra Bicycle Company.

 In 2009, Trek created the Trek Women Triathlon Series.
 2011, Trek sponsored three women's triathlon series; the Trek Women Triathlon Series, the Danskin Series and the Iron Girl Series.

 As from the 2014 season, Trek became the main sponsor of Pro Tour cycling team Trek Factory Racing, a continuation of its bike sponsorship of Team RadioShack and co-sponsorship of Team Leopard-Trek.

 In 2017, Trek paid equal prize money to the male and female winners of the Cyclocross World Cup race hosted at their headquarters in Waterloo, Wisconsin, which was, "the first time in the history of the sport that women would be paid as much as men for racing the same course at the World Cup level."

 In 2021, Trek announced the release of its professional level Madone.

 2014 unified hour record

 In 2014, the UCI unified the two classifications into a single classification in line with regulations for current track pursuit bikes.
 Following the change in the rules, German Jens Voigt became the first rider to attempt the hour record, on 18 September 2014 at the Velodrome Suisse, Grenchen, Switzerland on a Trek bicycle.
 He set a new record of 51.110 km, beating the previous record set by Sosenka by 1.410 km.

 In the media

 Trek Y series bikes were used in the hit TV series Pacific Blue and outfitted with Spinergy wheels, NiteRider lights and Janned police bags making each bicycle worth $5,000.

+Production

+In early days Trek manufactured bikes 'in house' in Wisconsin and in the mid-90's acquired the brands: Bontrager, Gary Fisher, LeMond Racing Cycles, Klein, and Villiger Bikes, bringing some of that manufacturing in-house as well.
+Nearly all Trek bicycles frames are currently produced in Taiwan, Cambodia and China.
+Some of the high-end frames made in Taiwan are painted and have parts installed in Wisconsin as per the Project One custom bike program, but no 'production' Trek bikes are made in America at this time.
+An important supplier is the Chinese company Quest Composite Technology, which also produces frames for the German brand "Canyon".